St Edmund Church, Godalming

 St Edmund's Church (in full, The Church of St Edmund King and Martyr) is the Roman Catholic parish church of Godalming, a town in the English county of Surrey.
 It was built in 1906 to the design of Frederick Walters and is a Grade II listed building.
 The church stands on a "dramatic hillside site" on the corner of Croft Road just off Flambard Way close to the centre of the town.

-The Catholic Church had no presence in the ancient town of Godalming—known for its Protestant Nonconformity—until the end of the 19th century, and the parish of St Edmund's has always covered a large rural area of southwest Surrey.
+Although originally present from ancient times, since the 1500s the Catholic Church had no modern presence in the historic town of Godalming—known for its Protestant Nonconformity—until the end of the 19th century, and the parish of St Edmund's has always covered a large rural area of southwest Surrey.
 Since the church was founded in 1899 Mass has also been said at various other locations, from purpose-built churches to converted barns and halls, in the surrounding villages; and St Edmund's continues to support a daughter church at nearby Milford.
 Hospitals, convents and Catholic schools are also within the parish, and a large Polish community has been served by Polish-speaking priests for many years.

 The "fine, if austere" church is built of local stone and overlooks the town.
 It is one of several churches in the area designed by the prolific architect Frederick Walters.
 The interior decoration dates from various times in the 20th century and includes rare bas-relief Stations of the Cross, an ornate Lady chapel and stained glass by Hardman & Co.